 Part of my income will go towards the down payment for the rental income property.
 The rest will go towards building up a $25,000 emergency funds.
 Nothing makes you feel more wealthy than having a healthy stack of cash set aside.

-Once I have this out of the way, I would put 70% of my income towards savings and investments.
+Once I have this out of the way, I would put 70% of my income toward savings and investments.
 Because I would have the real estate investment, I would be comfortable investing in some index funds – something simple like a total US stock index fund.

 Taking more risk for more return would make very little sense when your savings are down to zero.
 Instead, it’s better to build up about $100k in real estate equity, another $150k in index funds, and then consider branching out towards some REITs or maybe individual stocks.

-Goal of Financial Independence
+The Goal of Financial Independence

 If I had to start over from scratch, I still think that I would aim to be financially independent.
-My goal would be to generate some sort of ongoing income which can sustain my living expenses.
+My goal would be to generate some sort of ongoing income that can sustain my living expenses.
 As of 2019, it seems that index funds can offer such a promise.
 So can real estate, so can dividend investing, SPIA’s, etc.

-My aim in regards to financial independence is to figure out when I want to be financially independent.
+My aim in regard to financial independence is to figure out when I want to be financially independent.
 I would then save enough money and invest it so that it will grow to be that sum by whatever time in the future.

 $150,000 invested now at an annual interest rate of 6% would grow to nearly $500,000 in 20 years.
 As long as I’m willing to remain productive and earn some sort of income, I can let this money ride, maybe even add to it a little from time to time.